top of page

 Mentorship

 Jowita is also an excellent editor with more than 20 years of experience.
 She has an exceptional taste in fiction and extensive knowledge of the publishing industry.
 As a mentor, she offers one-on-one consulting services, from creating an outline, to developing a proposal, to editing, to providing feedback on what you have already.
-She also works as a ghostwriter and has published a number of successful ghostwriting projects (including an award-winning memoir).
-I would like to be nominat4e
+She also works as a ghostwriter and has published a number of successful ghostwriting projects (including an award-winning memoir, and an award-winning Y.A. novel).

 Books